 Through hands-on learning, students will often actively create something, whether an essay, story, piece of art, construction project, or something else.
 This is something real.
-It is something that a student can look at and think: I was able to create this because of what I have learned and because of the skills that I have practiced.
-Because of me, it is here.
+It is something that a student can look at and think: I was able to create this because of what I've learned and because of the skills that I've practiced.

-That realization is incredibly empowering, because it shows students that they can have an impact on the world around them.
+Project-based learning can make this realization incredibly empowering because it shows students that they can have an impact on the world around them.
 It shows them that they can use their education to achieve something.
 And it’s a physical embodiment of what they’ve learned.